 - 12.1 Treasury operations are undertaken within a dynamic and volatile environment, which can significantly affect both the cost of borrowing and returns from investment.
-Net annual interest charges in 2022/23 were approximately £14 million (General Fund and Housing Revenue Account combined) and are projected to rise significantly to around £33.5 million by 2027/28.
-This increase will be managed using the Council's Capital Fund.
+Net annual interest charges in 2023/24 are approximately £17.3 million (General Fund and Housing Revenue Account combined) and are projected to rise significantly to around £39.0 million by 2029/30.
+This increase reflects the increased level of borrowing and higher interest rates over the period and will be managed using the Council's Capital Fund.
 The setting of an appropriate strategy is, therefore, essential in ensuring that the Council is not exposed to undue risks and costs.
-The strategy outlined in this report is designed to ensure that the Council achieves the best possible returns on its borrowings and investments, whilst seeking to minimise risk in light of prevailing and forecast market conditions. - 12.2 The Investment Strategy outlined in this report covers all matters required by the Investment Regulations, and lists the proposed Permitted Investments for 2023/24.
+The strategy outlined in this report is designed to ensure that the Council achieves the best possible returns on its borrowings and investments, whilst seeking to minimise risk in light of prevailing and forecast market conditions. - 12.2 The Investment Strategy outlined in this report covers all matters required by the Investment Regulations, and lists the proposed Permitted Investments for 2024/25.
 These will be reviewed on an ongoing basis as the economic environment changes and/or new investment products are introduced into the financial markets.
-However, at this time, the proposed Permitted Investments remain unchanged and there are no proposed changes to investment limits, nor to the definition of approved counterparties. - 12.3 The Investment Strategy, in conjunction with the Treasury Management Practices (TMPs), also includes references to the various risks associated with investments, how these will be controlled, and the considerations and procedures to be followed.
+However, at this time, the proposed Permitted Investments

+- remain unchanged and there are no proposed changes to investment limits, nor to the definition of approved counterparties. - 12.3 The Investment Strategy, in conjunction with the Treasury Management Practices (TMPs), also includes references to the various risks associated with investments, how these will be controlled, and the considerations and procedures to be followed.
 Security and liquidity of sums invested remain the primary objectives over investment income.
 The proposed Permitted Investments carry a low level of risk. - 12.4 The report also outlines the link between Treasury Management and the Capital Budget.
-Accordingly, the report proposes revised Prudential Indicators for the years 2023/24 to 2027/28 consistent with the Council's currently approved Capital Budget.
-The Prudential Indicators include the Council's Authorised Limit for borrowing, which is proposed to remain unchanged at £1.2 billion.
+Accordingly, the report proposes revised Prudential Indicators for the years 2024/25 to 2029/30 consistent with the Council's currently approved Capital Budget.
+The Prudential Indicators include the Council's Authorised Limit for borrowing, which it is proposed to increase from £1.2 billion to £1.28 billion.